 The laws apply to all residential tenancies including those in public and government housing, park homes as well as boarders and lodgers.

 Landlords or renters who are experiencing undue hardship can apply to the Magistrates Court or State Administrative Tribunal to have the tenancy agreement terminated.
 For example, a landlord who loses their job and needs to move back into their rental property can still apply to the court.

 Affected landlords and renters are urged to negotiate an agreement about when rent will be paid in a bid to preserve the tenancy during the emergency period.
 However, if agreement cannot be reached, the landlord and renter will be required to participate in a mandatory conciliation session facilitated by Consumer Protection.
 This conciliation process aims to relieve pressure on the Magistrates Court and State Administrative Tribunal.

-What are renters’ rights and responsibilities if they can’t afford to pay rent due to the impact COVID-19?
+What are renters’ rights and responsibilities if they can’t afford to pay rent due to the impact of COVID-19?

 Renters – including tenants, long-stay residents in residential parks, boarders and lodgers – experiencing difficulty paying rent due to financial hardship caused by COVID-19 should contact their landlord as soon as possible.

 Renters and landlords are encouraged to be open about their situation and explore possibilities to get through this crisis together.
 Options for discussion include whether the tenancy or accommodation agreement can be varied to provide:

 - deferring rent payments to a specified later date when the renter’s income improves;